 Conditions of cruise scholarship volunteers Students are provided with passenger cabins onboard the ship and all meals according to their scholarship agreement with the Academy Principal.
 A range of cabin amenity options is offered.
 According to the ship's housekeeper, volunteers are required to maintain their cabin and berths to ship hospitality standards who will make regular inspections.
 Subject to direction from the ship's Purser, volunteers dine with guests, with the ship's crew, or another dining arrangement.

-Volunteers may share the common passenger spaces and facilities during the off-duty time, subject to always displaying their Academy Volunteer Name badge.
-Volunteers are reminded to maintain a good report with the ship's officers at all times.
+Students may share the common passenger spaces and facilities during the off-duty time, subject to always displaying their Academy Student Name badge.
+Students are reminded to maintain a good report with the ship's officers at all times.

 Application for graduate Internship placement

 You can request your College to arrange Industry Placement for you and your students to cruise with us on our Cruise Ships.
 Our ships have all the normal hotel functions AND MORE.
 The experience for your students will be unique.

 Phone Principal Capt.
 Bouc on 0418 836 137 or email below to arrange your placement.